BOOL

 What are related concepts I should learn?

-To fully understand BOOL, you should also familiarize yourself with INT, DINT, and REAL.
+To fully understand BOOL, you should also familiarize yourself with Bit Field, BYTE, and Signed.
 These concepts work together in industrial automation systems.

 Continue Learning